dat3ngy/FuelPredictor/README.md

 - Fuel Quote / Quote History
 - Pricing module (no implementation)?

-Using node js libraries: express and cors
+Using node js libraries: express

 For development, using node js library: nodemon, jest, and puppeteer